TrangDoThuy/CliMate-App/README.md

 ## High Level Design

 ## NLP design
-- Input data: Dummy data in json file
+- Input data:
++ You can run file get_data.py to get the data from NewsAPI.
+Please change the key API in url link to your key API if exceed the limit :))

 - 2 main points:
 + classification: ? how can we label articles
 + chatbot: answer questions related to environment and climate change